cloudbase/windows-charms-boilerplate/README.md

 ```
         git pull upstream <tagname>
 ```
-- Make sure your requirements are met
+- Make sure your requirements are met.
+The following script downloads Pester in the Modules folder.
 ```
-        /path/to/boilerplate/charmRequirements.ps1
+        /path/to/boilerplate/get-requirements.ps1
 ```
 - **Code your charm hooks**: Placeholder files for the basic and relation hooks are included.
 Make sure you change the naming to match your relation names.
 - Run the provided basic tests:
  - Run helper bundled tests (to make sure env is sane):
 ```
-        /path/to/boilerplate/runTests.ps1 test_bundled
+        /path/to/boilerplate/run-tests.ps1 CharmHelpers
 ```
  - Run hooks tests.
 ```
-       /path/to/boilerplate/runTests.ps1 test
+       /path/to/boilerplate/Run-Tests.ps1 CharmMainModule
 ```
 - **Write your own tests**: Here's a set of mocked functionalities that will help in writing unit tests:
  - relation_get: explain